 - Section 3.
 Legislative district organizations may appoint up to three alternate representatives.
 These alternates may replace the voting member when the member is unable to attend.
-In the absence of the LD’s representative, the alternate representative shall have vote at the Endorsement Chair’s discretion.
+In the absence of the LD’s lead representative, the alternate representative shall have a vote at the Endorsement Chair’s discretion.

 - Section 4.
 No organization shall lose its vote by virtue of attendance or nonattendance.